PlaidCloud/website/content/en/docs/reference/access-authn-authz/rbac.md

 You should use the <a href="/docs/reference/access-authn-authz/node/">Node authorizer</a> and <a href="/docs/reference/access-authn-authz/admission-controllers/#noderestriction">NodeRestriction admission plugin</a> instead of the <tt>system:node</tt> role, and allow granting API access to kubelets based on the Pods scheduled to run on them.

-The <tt>system:node</tt> role only exists for compatibility with Kubernetes clusters upgraded from versions prior to v1.8.
+The <tt>system:node</tt> role only exists for compatibility with PlaidCloud clusters upgraded from versions prior to v1.8.
 </td>
 </tr>
 <tr>